 November 1, 2014

-When I came to Southwestern College this past summer as the new Dean and VP for Academic Affairs, I became very curious about the word psychology.
+When I came to Southwestern College as the new Dean and VP for Academic Affairs, I became very curious about the word psychology.
 As a poet, I care a lot about words for I know the power they hold.
 The seedcorn of thought is embodied in language.
 What we think is what we make real.
 I know our stories carry medicine and have the power to heal.
 Each word has its story.
 So I did a little research, a little thinking and feeling, and I want to share with you what I discovered.

 In the late 17th century, the word, psychology, entered the English language from modern Latin, psychologia, literally, the study of the mind.
 But the root of the word is much older.
 It is buried in the Greek myth of Psyche, a beautiful, innocent young woman whose story teaches us about human desire, love, jealousy, suffering, perseverance and fulfillment.
 The Greek word, psyche, originally meant spirit, mind, breath and butterfly.

 Here at Southwestern College you have been studying the mind, but also spirit, breath and butterfly.
 Yes, you have begun to develop expertise in the symbolic meaning of butterfly, for the butterfly has long been a symbol of the human soul’s capacity for transformation.
 The Taoist philosopher, Zhuangzi, once had a dream about being a butterfly that flew without care of humanity flitting about joyously.
 When he awoke he realized that it was just a dream, but it was so real.
 He thought to himself, “Was I a man who dreamt about being a butterfly?
 Or am I now a butterfly who dreams about being a man?”